tfredrich/Syntaxe/README.md

 * Added dot-notation-style field name prefixes for ChildValidation errors when validating an object graph.
 * Added CollectionValidation annotation to support enforcement of collection and map size limits.
 * Added support in all validation annotations to validate Map values (not keys) as well as collections and arrays.
+* Deprecated RegexValidation annotation in favor of adding the pattern functionality to the StringValidation annotation.

 1.0 - Released 10 Feb 2016
 --------------------------